cuteday/KiRaRay/src/misc/samples/README.md

 ## Samples

 This directory contains some basic examples that demonstrate how to implement a new render pass in *KiRaRay*.
-To compile these examples, turn on `KRR_BUILD_STARLIGHT` in CMake options or via commandline argument `-DKRR_BUILD_STARLIGHT=ON`.
+To compile these examples, turn on `KRR_BUILD_EXAMPLES` in CMake options or via commandline argument `-DKRR_BUILD_EXAMPLES=ON`.

 Note that the main focus of this project is still ray-tracing, while it provides basic support and extensibility for rasterztion-based rendering.
 The vulkan part of *KiRaRay* is wrapped by [nv-rhi](https://github.com/NVIDIAGameWorks/nvrhi), and part of the rendering pipeline implementation is adapted from [donut](https://github.com/NVIDIAGameWorks/donut).